marverix/v-tostini/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache-2.0 - see the [LICENSE](LICENSE) file for details